34-Year-Old Tight End – San Diego Chargers

 Gates played 16 games last season for the first time since 2009, receiving a six-year high 113 targets.
 While he led the team in receptions, there were some ominous signs: Gates' four touchdowns were ...

 Signed a five-year extension (through 2015) worth $20.4 million in guarantees, $7.235 million annually in July of 2010.

-Gates caught 5-of-8 targets for 54 yards and two touchdowns in Thursday's 35-21 loss to the Broncos.
+Gates caught 6-of-7 targets for 54 yards and a touchdown in Sunday's 22-10 loss to the Broncos.

 To instantly reveal our fantasy analysis of every player – including Antonio Gates – simply subscribe now.

 |2014 Proj||34||SD||Subscribe now to see our 2013 projections for Antonio Gates|

 Age is determined on September 1st of each season.

 |Fantasy Points Per Game||Receiving Stats||Red Zone Targets||Rushing Stats||Red Zone Runs|

 |2014 Proj||34||SD||Subscribe now to see our 2014 projections for Antonio Gates|